 Sensex, Nifty hit record highs in early trade

-The gains were led by Reliance Industries (RIL), Housing Development Finance Corporation (HDFC), HDFC Bank, Infosys and Power Grid Corporation of India.
+The gains were led by Reliance Industries, Housing Development Finance Corporation, HDFC Bank, Infosys and Power Grid Corporation of India.

 Equity markets soared on Friday with benchmark indices Sensex and Nifty hitting record highs as bank and energy stocks rallied.
 At 9.15 am, the 30-share BSE Sensex opened 0.34%, or 176.72 points, higher at 52,477.19, and the broader 50-share Nifty index opened at 15,796.45, up 58.70 points, or 0.37%.